How much does Inheritance Tax Planning cost?

 The total IHT savings would be £1,701,228.

-The structure that Eric used also positively affected the tax he would pay on his property portfolio and other investments whilst alive.
+Eric’s structure also positively affected the tax he would pay on his property portfolio and other investments whilst alive.
 These additional savings were £806,420 in Capital Gains Tax and £1,666,365 in tax paid on rental income.
-The total tax savings were therefore a whopping £4,174,013, which meant the fees when expressed as a percentage of the overall tax saved was 6.1%.
+Therefore, the total tax savings were a whopping £4,174,013, which meant the fees, when expressed as a percentage of the overall tax saved, was 6.1%.

 Considerations for UK Property Investors